Cascade Layers

 Overriding component styles

-You can override the component styles by adding general syntax, without having to prioritize rules.
+You can override the components by adding general syntax, without having to prioritize rules.

 For example, add flex